Skipton Building Society: Controversies

-In 2008 Goodfellow received £781,000 as compensation for loss office: Skipton waived any early retirement discount factors applicable to his benefits in the scheme, enabling him to access his £2.3 million pension pot from 10 January 2010 with no penalty.
+In 2008 Goodfellow received £781,000 as compensation for loss of office: Skipton waived any early retirement discount factors applicable to his benefits in the scheme, enabling him to access his £2.3 million pension pot from 10 January 2010 with no penalty.

 When Skipton announced it was taking over the Scarborough Building Society in November 2008, society chiefs told staff no jobs would be lost compulsorily in the process.
 But just months later, 30 Scarborough jobs were lost when the societies merged and it announced on 27 January 2010 that a further 90 job losses were in the pipeline.

 Skipton reneged on its promise to keep the SVR tracker no more than 3% per annum above base rate, citing an "exceptional circumstances" clause in their agreement, potentially putting thousands of borrowers out of pocket.
 On 4 March 2009 Skipton CEO reiterated that Skipton had made the 3% pledge and would keep it.

 Skipton suffered a serious breach of data security in 2009 when over 3,000 savers received financial details of other customers.
 When Skipton mailed 108,000 account statements to savers on the weekend of 23–24 January 2010, 3,115 went out with the name, account number, balance and interest earned in the previous year of different customers printed on the reverse of the letters.
 This followed an Information Commissioner's Office finding, in 2008, that Skipton was in breach of the Data Protection Act, following the theft of an unencrypted laptop left by a third party contractor at a gym.
 The unprotected information lost included names, dates of birth, National Insurance numbers and investment amounts of 14,000 customers.

 Skipton Building Society was featured in the "In The Back" section of Private Eye in June 2005, accused of failing to disclose a £30 million loss at CallCredit PLC, a subsidiary company, and the John Goodfellow sponsored purchase of a £3.5 million core IT system from a loss-making IT company which it subsequently had to rescue at the cost of £10 million of members' savings.